kevin-wu01/kevin-wu01/README.md

 ### Hi there 👋

+I'm Kevin, a third-year computer science student at the University of British Columbia.
+I'm currently working on a new project called Roastable and planning nwHacks 2022.

+- 😄 Pronouns: He/him/his
+- 💬 Ask me about hackathons!
 <!--
 **kevin-wu01/kevin-wu01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.